 The Hillsdale Lake Watershed is the 144 square miles (92,000 acres) of Douglas, Johnson, Miami and Franklin counties that drain in to Hillsdale Lake.
 56,000 people depend on the lake for drinking water; reducing the pollutant load is critical for the future of the region.
 What are some Features of a Watershed?Wetlands hold storm waters and release them slowly, protecting streams from erosive forces of flash floods.
 They form the basis of the food web for insects, fish and birds; provide groundwater recharge and water storage; and remove pesticides and excess nutrients from water.

 We construct new wetlands on private and public lands.
 Stream-side buffers slow and infiltrate runoff, hold streambank soil in place and provide critical wildlife habitat.
 In many areas of the watershed, buffers are absent along significant stretches of streams.
 We help landowners stabilize streambanks and establish, expand and improve riparian buffers.
-What Are the issues in the watershed?Hard surfaces increase the quantity and rate of runoff entering stream channels, eroding streambanks and beds and increasing the pollutant load.
-Development at the upper reaches of Little Bull Creek and Big Bull Creek is degrading those streams.
+What Are the issues in the watershed

 Orange shaded areas on map above highlight the priority project areas.
 For an interactive web map click here.